skint007Labs/PSSharprompt/README.md

 ## About
 This is a simple wrapper for the great [Sharprompt](https://github.com/shibayan/Sharprompt) library to make it easier to use in PowerShell.

+> [!NOTE]
+> This module is now compatible with PowerShell 5.1 and above.

 This is still a work in progress and not all features are supported yet.

 ## Installation